yokecd/blog/src/data/blog/atc-resource-orchestration.md

 This post reads better if you understand the basics of [yoke](/docs) and the [Air Traffic Controller](/docs/airtrafficcontroller/atc).

-In essence, Yoke provides a way to define packages as shareable programs compiled to WASM called Flights.
+In essence, Yoke provides a way to define packages as shareable programs compiled to [WASM](https://webassembly.org/) called Flights.
-The Air Traffic Controller allows you to extend the Kubernetes API via Airways, a custom resource that defines a CRD for your cluster and binds it to flight.
+The Air Traffic Controller allows you to extend the Kubernetes API via Airways, a custom resource that defines a CRD for your cluster and binds it to a flight.

 This blog post is about how the Air Traffic Controller can enable powerful, arbitrary resource orchestration.